AGGREGATE & QUARRY ASSOCIATION

 Communications

-With support from our Communications Advisor Brendon Burns (a former MP), we have regular meetings with key Government Ministers and their officials to ensure they understand our sectors issues and your concerns.
-We also have established links with fellow industry bodies including Civil Contractors NZ, ConcreteNZ, Building Industry Federation and InfrastructureNZ as well as working relationships with GNS Science and the recently formed Infrastructure Commission.
+With support from our Communications Manager Brendon Burns (a former MP), we have regular meetings with key government ministers and their officials to ensure they understand our sectors issues and your concerns.
+We also have established links with fellow industry bodies including Civil Contractors NZ, ConcreteNZ, Building Industry Federation and InfrastructureNZ as well as working relationships with GNS Science and the Infrastructure Commission.

-Brendon also provides you with our regular From the Quarry Face newsletter and six editions of Aggregate News which is published in your free copy of Q&M magazine.
+Brendon provides you with six editions of Aggregate News which is published in your free copy of Q&M magazine, and you will also receive our regular From the Quarry Face newsletter.
 Brendon is also available to you for one-off advice on government, community engagement and media issues.

 Member’s webpage

 Wayne is also continuing to improve our industry’s health and safety in his joint role as MinEx CEO.
-Now well established, MinEx regional workshops which provide CPD hours have seen good turnouts.
-Wayne also provides invaluable one-off H&S advice to AQA members.
+Now well established, MinEx regional health and safety workshops provide CPD hours and as an AQA member, your staff will receive a member discount to these workshops.
+Wayne also provides one-off H&S advice to AQA members.

-As a member company, your staff will receive a discount on registration to the AQA & IOQ annual QuarryNZ conference in July.
-We also have our annual nation-wide Rock Our Future School Competition and we need as many quarries on board as possible to help any participating local school to help showcase what goes on inside a quarry.
+Your staff are entitled to a significant discount on registration to the annual AQA & IOQNZ QuarryNZ conference which also offers invaluable CPD hours.
+We also have our nation-wide Rock Our Future school competition and we would like as many quarries on board as possible to help any participating local school to help showcase what goes on inside a quarry.

 ABOUT QUARRYING IN NEW ZEALAND